vbouzoukos/vbmongoengine/README.md

             query.Sort(x=>x.Name).Sort(x=>x.Weight, false);

-To perform the Search you simply call the **Core** function **Search** with the FindRequest instance of your search like the example below:
+To perform the Search you simply call the **Container** function **Search** with the FindRequest instance of your search like the example below:

             query = new FindRequest<TestItem>()
             .query.And(x=>x.Name,"beta")